caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 ## Memory Paging Scheme
 ```
-Two SN74LS670D chips were added to the design.
-These provide a total of four bytes registers (which act like dual-ported RAM) mapped to CPU addresses $ffec - $ffef.
-These allow CPU address space to be subdivided into four sections, each expanded with six additional address bits, allowing a total of 4 megabytes of physical address space.
+Two SN74LS670D chips were added to the design which provide four writable bytes at CPU addresses $ffec - $ffef.
+These act like dual- ported RAMs which enable each of the four 16KB sections of the CPU address space to be independently mapped a different 16KB page of physical memory (up to 4MB.)

-When RAM is accessed, CPU address lines A14 and A15 are used to select which bank register to use, causing that register to be the source of the eight extended address bits, E14...E21.
-These are combined with CPU address bits A0...A13 to make the final physical address.
-The initial state of these registers on powerup is unknown, so one of the first things the system must do after powerup (and before trying to access any RAM) is to set default values.
-The banked memory pages are at CPU addresses $0000, $4000, $8000, and $c000, so if we want those to correspond to the same physical addresses in RAM, the default values can be determined as follows.
+CPU Address lines A14 and A15 select which register is active, which then provides extended address bits E14...E21 to the system.
+These are combined with CPU address bits A0...A13 to form the final 22-bit physical address.

+The initial state of the registers is unknown on startup and must be initialized before any RAM access should occur.
+Initially, these are mapped to the first four pages of physical memory by setting the bank registers as follows:

-Page#  CPU Adrs    Physical Adrs            Bank Reg (E21...E14) 0      $0000       %0000000000000000000000  $00
+Sect   CPU Adrs    22-bit physical Adrs     Bank Reg (E21...E14) 0      $0000       %0000000000000000000000  $00
 1      $4000       %0000000100000000000000  $01
-2      $8000       %0000001000000000000000  %02
+2      $8000       %0000001000000000000000  $02
-3      $c000       %0000001100000000000000  %03
+3      $c000       %0000001100000000000000  $03

-If instead the user wants access the second 64K of RAM in page 1 (CPU adrs $4000) ...
+If the user instead wants access the second 64K of RAM in page 1 (CPU adrs $4000) ...

 CPU Adrs    Physical Address         Bank Reg 1
 $4000       %0000010000000000000000  $04

-So in short, the bank register select which 16KB page will be mapped to the specified bank.
 ```
 ## Expanded Memory
 ```